Can the Weather Affect My Asthma?

 - Stay indoors on days when your triggers are strongest.

-- Wear a scarf over your mouth and nose outside during very cold weather.
+- If cold air is a trigger, consider covering your mouth and nose with a loose scarf in very cold weather.

 - Keep your windows closed at night.
 If it's hot, use air conditioning, which cleans, cools, and dries the air.

 - Keep your quick-relief medicine (also called rescue or fast-acting medicine) with you all the time — even when you're feeling fine!

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.

 © 1995- The Nemours Foundation.
 KidsHealth® is a registered trademark of The Nemours Foundation.
 All rights reserved.